This article originally appeared on VICE UK.

 "The first time I did it, it was supposed to be a one off—I was 23 and pretty desperate for rent.
 But I remember coming out of the room and thinking, Why do I not feel bad about it?" says Melina, one of the 13 cast members of the critically acclaimed Sex Workers' Opera—a production scripted by professionals of the sex industry and their supporters.

-"We will not be silenced," is the tag line of the cast of women and men who have chosen to sell their bodies – although Melina argues that she's only selling her time.
+"We will not be silenced," is the tag line of the cast of women and men who have chosen to put their bodies on sale.
 They take the stage to share their experiences and shatter the expectations of those who assume that all there is to prostitution is PVC and deprivation.
-To the sound of everything from baroque arias to hip-hop beats, they speak out against the criminalisation of their trade and tell the other side of the sex industry story.
+To the sound of everything from baroque arias to hip-hop beats, they speak out against the criminalization of their trade and tell the other side of the sex industry story.

 "What many people don't understand is that this job empowers me," says Charlotte Rose, 34, who began her career in the sex industry posing as a dominatrix at the age of 17.
 She is now one of the UK's most successful escorts and won "Sex Worker of the Year" at last year's Sexual Freedom Awards.

-UK legislation doesn't currently recognise that sex for cash can be a free choice.
-Policies are, instead, geared towards rescuing "sex slaves" as prostitution becomes a synonym for the exploitation of vulnerable women.
-But for the sex workers I meet, there is nothing more terrifying than the idea of "being rescued".
+UK legislation doesn't currently recognize that sex for cash can be a free choice.
+Policies are, instead, geared toward rescuing "sex slaves" as prostitution becomes a synonym for the exploitation of vulnerable women.
+But for the sex workers I meet, there is nothing more terrifying than the idea of "being rescued."

 "It would simply tear apart the industry," says Rose, who, after years of political activism, is now running as an independent candidate for Brighton in the elections.
 "The only clients that would come to us would be the ones who have no problems with breaking the law, and standards would drop as sex workers compete to secure a decreasing number of clients."